RamyaPrakashPT/Knowledge-Discovery-In-Databases/README.md

 <h3>Data Understanding and EDA</h3>
 We have used different data and merged them together using the selected columns of our interest.
 Our project focuses on the Covid-19 pandemic in the United States.
 The names of the data can be found in the src code.
-Below is a  brief introduction of each data used.
+Below is a  brief introduction of each data used:

 GOVERNORS.csv: This data contains the governors sex, data of birth and inauguration date for each state.
 It was obtained from Wikipedia.